 Even in the event of a death resulting from an accident or incident, this can be a demanding standard.
 However, punitive damages tend to be significant when they are awarded, often being the greatest damages a plaintiff receives.

-In the event of a negligence-based claim, Florida is a comparative fault jurisdiction.
-It means that a plaintiff’s award will be reduced in proportion to the amount of their fault.
+In the event of a negligence-based claim, Florida is a modified comparative fault jurisdiction.
+It means that a plaintiff’s award will be reduced in proportion to the amount of their fault, up to 50%.
+If the plaintiff is found 51% or more at fault, they cannot recover.
 This can become a frustrating aspect of a case where a defendant or insurance company will try to shift as much blame onto a decedent as possible to deny or minimize their claim.
-However, the family can still recover damages, even if the decedent was primarily at fault.
+However, the family can still recover damages, even if the decedent was partially at fault.

 An experienced West Palm Beach wrongful death attorney can help explain the types of damages available, what evidence to gather, and how to address possible arguments from the defense–like comparative fault.
 In addition, a knowledgeable lawyer can help determine a range of likelihoods for potential outcomes and review them in a consultation.